 Animal diseases are a major constraint on the performance of livestock systems.
-Average losses related to cattle, sheep and goat diseases have been estimated at around 557,000 CFA francs per year per farmer (Atakpama and al., 2016).
-Trypanosomiasis alone causes a decline of around 20% in agricultural productivity (Assefa and Shibeshi, 2018), while annual economic losses due to livestock diseases amount to nearly $1 billion in Africa.
-The management of gastrointestinal parasites costs more than $1.2 billion for cattle and $7 billion for small ruminants (Grace and al., 2015).
-In Burkina Faso, foot-and-mouth disease alone causes economic losses estimated at over £140 million per year (Dahourou and al., 2022).
+Average losses related to cattle, sheep and goat diseases have been estimated at around 557,000 CFA francs per year per farmer (Atakpama etal., 2016).
+Trypanosomiasis alone causes a decline of around 20% in agricultural productivity (Assefa & Shibeshi, 2018), while annual economic losses due to livestock diseases amount to nearly $1 billion in Africa.
+The management of gastrointestinal parasites costs more than $1.2 billion for cattle and $7 billion for small ruminants (Grace et al., 2015).
+In Burkina Faso, foot-and-mouth disease alone causes economic losses estimated at over £140 million per year (Use same currency) (Dahourou et al., 2022).
 These figures illustrate the considerable impact of animal diseases on livestock productivity and profitability.
-The persistence and distribution of animal diseases are influenced by environmental factors (climate change, pasture degradation), but also by production systems and access to veterinary services (Magiri and al., 2021; Tebug and al., 2014).
-In remote rural areas, where these services remain limited, livestock farmers often rely on their empirical knowledge and traditional practices to diagnose and treat livestock diseases (Garba and al., 2019; Eiki and al., 2021).
-These ethnoveterinary practices, passed down from generation to generation, are an important resource for animal health, especially in a context of poverty and scarcity of veterinary inputs (Luseba and Vander Merwe, 2006; McGaw and al., 2020).
+The persistence and distribution of animal diseases are influenced by environmental factors (climate change, pasture degradation), but also by production systems and access to veterinary services (Magiri et al., 2021; Tebug et al., 2014).
+In remote rural areas, where these services remain limited, livestock farmers often rely on their empirical knowledge and traditional practices to diagnose and treat livestock diseases (Garba et al., 2019; Eiki et al., 2021).
+These ethnoveterinary practices, passed down from generation to generation, are an important resource for animal health, especially in a context of poverty and scarcity of veterinary inputs (Luseba & Vander Merwe, 2006; McGaw et al., 2020).